-This task can archive (or delete) obsolete records from the database.
+This task can archive (or delete) obsolete records from a database or filesystem.

-Table 28.12.
+Table 28.9.
 Attributes of "Archivator" task

-Task type "Archivator" Start on This attribute specifies a cluster node on which the task may process.
+Name Description Task type "Archivator" Start on This attribute specifies a cluster node on which the task may process.
 This attribute is accessible only in Cluster environment.
 If it is empty, it may be any node; if there are nodes specified, the task will be processed on the first node which is online and ready.
-Archivator type There are two possible values: archive or delete.
+Archivator type There are two possible values: delete or archive.
 Delete removes records without any possibility of recovery.
 Archive option removes records from the database, but creates a ZIP package with CSV files containing the deleted data.
 Older than Time period (in minutes) - specifies which records are evaluated as obsolete.
-Records older than the specified interval are stored in archives.
+Records older than the specified interval are stored in archives/deleted.
 Output path for archives This attribute is useful only for the archive option.
-Include executions history Include temp files If checked, the archivator removes all graph temporary files older than the given timestamp defined in Older than attribute.
+Include executions history If checked, Execution History (p.
+199) will be archived/deleted as well.
+Include temp files If checked, the archivator saves/removes all graph temporary files older than the value in Older than attribute.
 The temporary files are files with graph debug data, dictionary files and files created by graph components.
+Note that log files are not considered as temp files.
 Include tasks history If checked, the archivator will include run records.
 Log files of graph runs are included as well.
 Include profiler runs If checked, the archivator will include profiler job results.
-Include server instance history
+Include server instance history If checked, the archivator will include server instance history as well.

 GRAPH TO CHECK

 Sandbox BasicExamples -

 Graph graph/CreditCardFraudDetection.grf 🗸

 Event type Graph finished 🔹

 TRIGGERED TASK

 Task type Archivator

 Archives (or deletes) obsolete logs or records from DB.

 Action Delete Archive

 Older than 1440 minutes

 Output path for archives

 ✓ Include executions history

 Record status <any status=""></any>

 Sandbox <any sandbox=""></any>

 Job file Select sandbox first

 Include temp files

 Include tasks history

 Include profiler runs

-Include server instance run history
+Include conver instance run history